natebrunelle/cs2102/markdown/policies.md

 ## Meetings

-Due to the continuing COVID-19 pandemic, we want to give plenty of options for how to attend lectures to match your needs and comfort levels.
-Excepting cases when there are mandatory in-class activities (for which we have ample opportunity for make-up), you may attend lecture by:
+Due to the continuing COVID-19 pandemic, we want to give plenty of options for attending lectures to match your needs and comfort levels.
+Excepting cases when there are mandatory in-class activities (for which we have opportunity for make-up), you may attend lecture by:

 - Showing up in person
 - Joining the zoom live-stream remotely
 - Watching the recorded lecture after-the-fact.

 Links to your section's zoom livestreams and recordings can be found on the Collab site.

-We will generally have time-limited, and sometimes group-work, assignments during the Friday class time (and on one Monday), and so synchronous and in-person attendance is expected then.
+We will generally have time-limited, and sometimes group-work, assignments during the Friday class time, and so synchronous and in-person attendance is expected then.
 If you are not able to attend those times make-up opportunities are available, just ask the course staff.

 ## Tasks {#tasks}